iluwatar/java-design-patterns/promise/README.md

 > In computer science, future, promise, delay, and deferred refer to constructs used for synchronizing program execution in some concurrent programming languages.
 They describe an object that acts as a proxy for a result that is initially unknown, usually because the computation of its value is not yet complete.

-**Programmatic Example**
+## Programmatic Example of Promise Pattern in Java

 The Promise design pattern is a software design pattern that's often used in concurrent programming to handle asynchronous operations.
 It represents a proxy for a value not necessarily known when the promise is created.
 It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.

-In the provided code, the Promise design pattern is used to handle various asynchronous operations such as downloading a file, counting lines in a file, and calculating the character frequency in a file.
+In the provided example, a Promise is used to download files and perform operations like line counting and character frequency analysis asynchronously, showcasing the pattern's utility in practical applications.

 ```java
 @Slf4j